sidddhesh100/exalens-assingment/README.md

 - A Python MQTT client publishes simulated sensor readings to topics like `sensors/temperature` and `sensors/humidity`.
 The data is formatted as JSON payloads.

 ### MQTT Subscriber (Python MQTT Client)
 - Another Python MQTT client acts as a subscriber, receiving messages published by sensors.
-It stores the received messages in a MongoDB collection.
+It stores the received messages in a MongoDB collection and push the latesh 10 reading in redis.

 ### Data Storage (MongoDB)
 - A MongoDB instance is initiated using Docker to save the incoming MQTT messages.
 These messages include sensor ID, reading value, and timestamp.